Skip to content Skip to navigation

 • Computing facilities shall not be used to display, print, transmit or store text or images or other data which could be considered offensive such as pornographic, racially abusive or libellous material.
 The test here is not whether you, or your peers, find content offensive; it is whether such content could be deemed offensive to others.
 Do not assume that if you find something harmless or amusing, that therefore it must be acceptable to publish.

 • Users should be aware of the possibilities for copyright infringement which arise out of the use of a blog; making copyrighted video or audio material available, or reproducing images or text from other sources may be a breach of copyright law and thus illegal.
-Asking for assistance with (or identifying mechanisms for) file-sharing at Warwick is also unacceptable.
+Asking for assistance with (or identifying mechanisms for) copyright violation is also unacceptable.

 • No one shall make use of the University’s computing facilities to harass any person or group of persons.